Giancarlo Stanton Player Props: Yankees vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Red Sox have a 4.72 team ERA that ranks 26th across all MLB pitching staffs.
+- The Red Sox's 4.66 team ERA ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to give up 81 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to allow 82 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- Whitlock (2-2 with a 5.61 ERA and 20 strikeouts in 25 2/3 innings pitched) makes the start for the Red Sox, his sixth of the season.
+- Houck gets the start for the Red Sox, his 12th of the season.
+He is 3-5 with a 5.46 ERA and 56 strikeouts in 57 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Tampa Bay Rays, when the right-hander threw 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- The righty's most recent time out was on Sunday against the Tampa Bay Rays, when he threw five innings, surrendering four earned runs while allowing five hits.

-- The 26-year-old has put up an ERA of 5.61, with 7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .283 against him.
+- The 26-year-old has amassed a 5.46 ERA and 8.7 strikeouts per nine innings in 11 games this season, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.